 The Meadows at Martin Downs

 The Meadows at Martin Downs is a residential development located in Palm City, Florida.
-The 832 units at The Meadows are divided into six neighborhoods or Villages — Greenwich, Lakemont, Mayflower, Brighton, Foxboro and Ridgewood — consisting of single-family homes, duplexes, four-unit townhouses, and four-unit patio homes.
+The 832 units of The Meadows are divided into six neighborhoods or villages — Greenwich, Lakemont, Mayflower, Brighton, Foxboro and Ridgewood — consisting of single-family homes, duplexes, four-unit townhouses, and four-unit patio homes.

 The Meadows is a gated community with round-the-clock security.
 The community provides for its residents amenities including a large heated swimming pool, a kiddies’ pool, a children’s playground adjacent to the pool, a basketball hoop, two lighted tennis courts, two lighted pickle ball courts, a horseshoe pitch and two bocce courts.
 Near the entrance of The Meadows, between the gatehouse and the fountain, is a 2200-square-foot recreation center, known as The Meadows House, which also houses the administrative offices of The Meadows Homeowners Association.

-The Meadows at Martin Downs Homeowners Association, Inc. is responsible for the administration and management of The Meadows.
+The Meadows at Martin Downs Homeowners Association is responsible for the administration and management of The Meadows.
 The Board of Directors, together with a full-time property manager, is responsible for preparing an annual budget, employing staff, contracting for services (e.g., landscaping, security, maintenance, etc.), and enforcing the Covenants, By-laws and Rules & Regulations.

 The Board of Directors consists of seven members, one representative elected from each of the six villages, and one director elected at-large.
 Directors are elected to a two-year term of office.
 The Board is supported in its functions by eight Committees composed of volunteer homeowners.

 A Brief History of The Meadows at Martin Downs